 When shopping for boat insurance, it's important to get a policy that has the right amount of protection at the right price.
-A Trusted Choice® agent is always available to help you discuss coverage options, answer questions and even help you file a claim.
+An agent is always available to help you discuss coverage options, answer questions and even help you file a claim.

-Contact your local Trusted Choice agent to get more information and to get your boat insurance coverage.
+Contact your local agent to get more information and to get your boat insurance coverage.